Optimizers

 Optimization result with x (best solution), fun (best cost), success (convergence flag), and annealing statistics.

-class ionworkspipeline.optimizers.AskTellOptimizer(method: str = 'CMAES', log_to_screen: bool = False, sigma0: float | ndarray | None = None, max_iterations: int | None = None, max_unchanged_iterations: int | None = None, max_unchanged_iterations_threshold: float | None = None, min_iterations: int = 1, max_evaluations: int = 1000000, population_size: int | None = None, threshold: float | None = None, absolute_tolerance: float = 1e-05, relative_tolerance: float = 0.01, xtol: float | None = 1e-06, population_convergence_tol: float | None = 0.005, flat_fitness_tol: float | None = None, convergence_patience: int = 3, algorithm_options: dict[str, Any] | None = None, async_mode: bool = False, **kwargs: Any)
+class ionworkspipeline.optimizers.AskTellOptimizer(method: str = 'CMAES', log_to_screen: bool = False, sigma0: float | ndarray | None = None, max_iterations: int | None = None, max_unchanged_iterations: int | None = None, max_unchanged_iterations_threshold: float | None = None, min_iterations: int = 1, max_evaluations: int = 1000000, population_size: int | None = None, threshold: float | None = None, absolute_tolerance: float = 1e-05, relative_tolerance: float = 0.01, xtol: float | None = 1e-06, population_convergence_tol: float | None = 0.005, flat_fitness_tol: float | None = None, surrogate_convergence_tol: float | None = 0.001, convergence_patience: int = 3, algorithm_options: dict[str, Any] | None = None, **kwargs: Any)

 Optimizer using ask/tell algorithms for population-based and simplex optimization.

-Supports CMAES, PSO, DifferentialEvolution, XNES, and Nelder-Mead.
+Supports CMAES, PSO, DifferentialEvolution, XNES, Nelder-Mead, BayesianOptimization, SOBER, and TuRBO.

 Parameters